DafnyVSCode/Dafny-VSCode/README.md

 If you need to change the DafnyServer itself, which should not often be the case, check with [Microsoft Dafny](https://github.com/Microsoft/dafny) in order to integrate your changes.

+# Contributing

+We welcome all contributions!
+Please create a pull request and we will take care of releasing a new version when appropriate.

 [![Analytics](https://ga-beacon.appspot.com/UA-98083145-1/FunctionalCorrectness/dafny-vscode?pixel)](https://github.com/FunctionalCorrectness/dafny-vscode)